anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 instructs RDAP servers to ignore unknown query parameters and instructs clients not to transform a URL of a redirect.

-Therefore, query parameters denoting RDAP extentions will not survive redirects.
+Therefore, query parameters denoting RDAP extensions will not survive redirects.
 This can be readily observed in currently deployed RDAP servers:

 ```